-Our research and development expenses incurred for the year ended December 31, 2011 were related primarily to the development of MelaFind® and review of the MelaFind® PMA by the FDA.
+Our research and development expenses incurred for the year ended December 31, 2012 were related primarily to the development of MelaFind®.
 We expect to continue to incur certain additional research and development expenses relating to MelaFind®.
-Additional R&D charges may be incurred for complementary technologies.
+Additional research and development charges may be incurred for complementary technologies.
 These additional expenses could exceed our estimated amounts, possibly materially.

-General and administrative expenses consist primarily of salaries and related human resources expenses, legal expenses, including litigation expenses and general corporate activities and costs associated with our efforts toward development of a commercial infrastructure to market and sell MelaFind®.
-We expect selling, general and administrative expenses to increase as we build our sales and marketing capabilities to support placing MelaFind® systems in selected markets inside and outside the U.S.
+Selling, general and administrative expenses consist primarily of salaries and related human resources expenses, legal expenses, general corporate activities and costs associated with our efforts to expand our commercial infrastructure to market and sell MelaFind®.
+We expect selling, general and administrative expenses to increase as we continue to build our sales and marketing capabilities to support placing MelaFind® systems in selected markets inside and outside the U.S.

-At December 31, 2011, we had available income tax benefit from net operating loss carryforwards for federal income tax reporting purposes of approximately \$47 million.
-The net operating loss carryforwards may be available to offset future taxable income expiring at various dates through the year 2031.
+At December 31, 2012, we had available income tax benefit from net operating loss carryforwards for federal income tax reporting purposes of approximately \$66 million.
+The net operating loss carryforwards may be available to offset future taxable income expiring at various dates through the year 2032.
 The Company's ability to utilize its net operating losses may be significantly limited due to future changes in the Company's ownership as defined by federal income tax regulations.